-Description This method returns a sequence of name bindings.
-If more name bindings exist than can fit in the b1 list, a BindingIterator object is returned.
+This method returns a sequence of name bindings.
+If more name bindings exist than can fit in the bl list, a BindingIterator object is returned.
 The BindingIterator object can be used to get the next set of bindings.
-The BindingList (C++) or BindingListHolder (Java) object can return less than the requested number of bindings if it is at the end of the list.
-If bi returns a NULL reference, then b1 contains all of the bindings.
+The BindingList (C++) object can return less than the requested number of bindings if it is at the end of the list.
+If bi returns a NULL reference, then bl contains all of the bindings.